 Captions are also visible from the Timeline.
 You can adjust the captions to be in proper sync with the media after any trims, ripple deletes, and rearranging of segments.

-2. Go to File -> Export -> Media.
-In the Export Settings -> Captions tab, enter appropriate values for the Export Options, File Format, and Frame Rate fields to customized the settings of the new caption file.
+- Go to File -> Export -> Media.
+Next, open Export Settings -> Captions, and enter appropriate values for the Export Options, File Format, and Frame Rate fields, to customize the settings of the output.

 - If you are experiencing problems making the results work on this program, check out these troubleshooting tips.

-- More information about recent updates to Adobe Premiere Pro CC available in Adobe Support's article.
+- More information about recent updates to Adobe Premiere Pro available in Adobe Support's article.